Medical Error Prevention: Patient Safety

 • Data Sources to Identify Errors

-• All of these sources may be useful for identifying patient safety problems, except:
+• All of the following sources may be useful for identifying patient safety problems except:

 • Patient Safety Goals